 Are you aware that cyber criminals are utilising social media to defraud users in a whole new way?
 Welcome to the world of angler phishing.

-Phishing is on the rise, with a 2018 report indicating that 95% of online attacks used social engineering techniques such as phishing to defraud consumers.
+Phishing is on the rise, with a 2020 report indicating that over 95% of online attacks used social engineering techniques such as phishing to defraud consumers.

 Cyber criminals are constantly inventing new ways to take advantage of consumers’ trust, and with angler phishing they are able to capitalise on how we tend to let our guard down when using social media.

 Put simply, angler phishing is the practice of masquerading as a customer service account on social media in order to reach and defraud a dissatisfied consumer.